kaustavha/UWChat/README.md

 ## Developer quickstart:

 Based off of firechat.
 Code is in coffescript, jade and stylus, inside the www/src directory.
-Cordova commands work and can be used to add platforms, build, emulate etc.
+Cordova commands should work and can be used to add platforms, build, emulate etc.
-The cakefile tries to handle most things.
+The cakefile handles npm install and bower install.
-To get started, make sure you have nodeJS, npm, and the coffescript package from npm installed.
+To get started, make sure you have nodeJS installed.
 Then:

+If you dont have coffescript
+'''
+sudo npm install -g coffescript
+'''

+To transpile the source files
+'''
-'sudo cake -t cordova build'
+sudo cake -t cordova build
+'''

 This will compile package.json and bower.json from src/tools, run them with the correct permissions, then run gulp.
 Gulp will compile files from www/src/src to appropriate directories in www/ and copy src/bower_components to www/lib.
 It will then watch the files for changes.